-Here's a quick tip if you use Russian style dill pickles.
-Dice one of the garlic cloves that you'll find in the bottom of the jar and add the garlic to your potato salad.
+If you use Russian style dill pickles dice one of the garlic cloves that you'll find in the bottom of the jar and add it to your potato salad.

-My Grandma Berk actually started it all, she made delicious potato salad.
+My Grandma Berk started it all, she made delicious potato salad.
 It was a staple side dish at any family gathering, often on Sunday afternoons at her house.
-My Auntie Faye and Auntie Jean also had their unique spin on delicious potato salad.
+My Auntie Faye and Auntie Jean also had their unique spin on potato salad.
 Auntie Faye liked to add a few tablespoons of ranch dressing.